Certification-Training/tor-sauce/README.md

 ![Tor Browser](img/tor-auth.png)

-Close the Tor browser and configure the Tor browser to use a private key to authenticate with the specified onion service.
+Close Tor Browser and configure Tor Browser to use a private key to authenticate with the specified onion service.

 Add **ClientOnionAuthDir** to the **torrc** configuration file.
-Makre sure to specify the path where you installed the Tor browser.
+Makre sure to specify the path where you installed Tor Browser.
 In Windows I have installed it under **C:\Tor Browser**.

 The torrc configuration file is located under